-Temple Aliyah’s Mental Health Initiative (MHI) is comprised primarily of passionate mental health professionals, doctors, nurses and other health care providers.
-Formed in May 2017, our goal is to lessen the stigma around any kind of mental or behavioral health issues and bring community and caring to those dealing with these challenges.
+Temple Aliyah’s Mental Health Initiative (MHI) is comprised primarily of passionate mental health professionals.
+Formed in May 2017, our goal is to lessen the stigma around any kind of mental or behavioral health issues or social-emotional challenges and bring community and caring to those dealing with these challenges.

 Please know that our clergy are eager to be supportive of anyone who needs help or guidance.
 If you would like to be contacted by either Rabbi Carl Perkins, Rabbi Leslie Gordon, or Cantor Jamie Gloth, please call the synagogue office at 781-444-8522.

-We are proud to present our online Resource Guide (pdf file, which will download to your computer or open in a new window or tab, depending on your browser settings).
-We hope you find it a compassionate and comprehensive guide, especially if you are first starting out on your journey or are simply at a loss at to where to turn.
+We are proud to present our online Resource Guide (pdf file, updated 8/21/19, which will download to your computer or open in a new window or tab, depending on your browser settings).
+We hope you find it a compassionate and comprehensive guide, especially if you are first starting out on your journey or are simply at a loss as to where to turn.

 |Please note: The Mental Health Initiative was created for the purpose of building support in our Temple Aliyah community for those experiencing challenging circumstances.
 Any resources suggested through this website or through the Mental Health Initiative’s programming are being provided solely for informational purposes only, and should not be relied upon for accuracy or completeness.
 These resources are not intended to substitute for the advice, diagnosis or treatment by qualified mental health professionals or other health care providers.|